 Educational psychology is the discipline of psychology that is concerned with the study of human learning.
 The study of learning processes, from both cognitive and behavioral perspectives, permits researchers to understand individual differences in intelligence, cognitive development, affect, motivation, self-regulation, and self-concept, as well as their role in learning.
 The German philosopher and psychologist Johann Herbart is recognized as the father of educational psychology.

 This discipline of psychology concerned with testing theories of human thoughts, feelings, actions, and beyond – any aspect of being human that involves the mind.
-Therefore, Experimental psychologists employ human participants and animal subjects to study a great many topics, including (among others) sensation & perception, memory, cognition, learning, motivation, emotion; developmental processes, social psychology, and the neural substrates of all of these.
+Therefore, Experimental psychologists employ human participants and animal subjects to study many topics.
+These are including (among others) sensation & perception, memory, cognition, learning, motivation, emotion; developmental processes, social psychology, and the neural substrates of all of these.

 Wilhelm Wundt is considered to be the father of Experimental Psychology.
 He established the first psychological research and teaching laboratory within the Philosophy Department at Leipzig, Germany in 1876.